reactgraphqlacademy/fb-messenger/README.md

 - In src/client/index `hydrate` the component tree instead of `render` it.
 - If you disable JS, can you see any Thread or Conversation?
 Why is that? how can we fix it?

-To know more about the changes made in Create React App for this exercise part 1 read [/scripts/README.md](/scripts/README.md)

 ### Exercise part 2

 ```sh